FredericGariepy/TCM_SEC_Notebook/Python 201/content/intermediate/Generators.md

 ### A generator is a function that returns an iterator
+Generators are used in memory-intensive exec.
+They are lazy executors.

 It produces a sequence of values iterated over which we can `yeild`.
 We can use the `next()` function to capture the value returned by a `yeild`.
 ```python